Demand Usage Data Tab

-Append Row - This button is used to append a row to the usage table.
+Append a Row - The Append a Row button is used to append a row to the usage table.

-Insert Row - This button is used to insert a row into the usage table.
+Insert a Row - The Insert a Row button is used to insert a row into the usage table.

 Set Row - The Set Row button is used to specify the number of rows in the usage table.